 Heroin, being a depressant, will make the user sleepy.
-It is not uncommon for heroin users to nod off or even fall deeply asleep while doing everyday tasks, or simply being inactive.
-They will often move slower, and will even think and speak at a much slower cadence.
+It is not uncommon for heroin users to nod off or even fall deeply asleep while doing everyday tasks or simply being inactive.
+They will often move slower and even think and speak at a much slower pace.
 If their eyes are open enough, you can also look at the size of the pupil, as someone under the effects of heroin will usually have very constricted, or small pupils.

-If the individual has been injecting or “shooting up” their heroin, they will usually have noticeable wounds called tracks that can indicate they have a habit of using.
-Some users inject in inconspicuous places though, so this may not always work.
+If the individual has been injecting or “shooting up” their heroin, they will usually have noticeable wounds called tracks that indicate they have a habit of using.
+Some users inject in inconspicuous places, though, so this may not always work.

-Those who take heroin this way will also experience near-total constipation while they are using, so regular use of laxatives without medical necessity can also be an indicator of illicit heroin use.
+Those who take heroin this way will also experience near-total constipation, so regular use of laxatives without medical necessity can also indicate illicit heroin use.
 When going through the withdrawal stage, this state of constipation is often quickly and severely reversed, leading to potential dehydration issues from diarrhea.

 Additional indicators that someone may be using heroin, or currently under the influence of heroin, are feelings of heaviness and difficulty moving with surety, disorganized or confused thinking, general disorientation, difficulty or inability to make coherent decisions, and memory loss.

 Heroin addiction can also make the users enact significant lifestyle changes.
 This is due to heroin becoming the central force around which their life begins to revolve.
-This usually leads to fear of exposure by friends or family, and so the user often retreats into isolation, or into small groups of other users.
-The damage to professional, personal, and familial relationships is often noted to be severe.
+This usually leads to fear of exposure by friends or family, so the user often retreats into isolation or small groups of other users.
+The damage to professional, personal, and familial relationships is often severe.

 Getting Help for Symptoms of a Heroin Overdose

-If you, someone you know, or someone close to you may be having trouble with a heroin addiction or has suffered a heroin overdose, it is in the best benefit and safety of the individual to work with treatment professionals.
-By helping the individual map out their plan for recovery, using inpatient methods, outpatient methods, or a combination of both, they can make more progress in long-term recovery than was ever possible alone.
+If you, someone you know, or someone close to you may be having trouble with a heroin addiction or has suffered a heroin overdose, it is in the best benefit and safety to work with treatment professionals.
+By helping the individual map out their recovery plan, using inpatient methods, outpatient methods, or a combination of both, they can make more progress in long-term recovery than was ever possible alone.

-Reach out today to a premier inpatient/intensive outpatient rehab center that can walk you through the beginning stages of recovery so that you can be set up for a successful, lifelong sobriety.
+Reach out today to a premier inpatient/intensive outpatient rehab center that can walk you through the beginning stages of recovery to set you up for successful, lifelong sobriety.